A Guide for Landlords on Navigating Rent Hikes in Arizona

 According to the Arizona Tenants’ Rights and Responsibility Handbook, if your tenant asserts their right to livable rental housing or joins a tenants’ organization, retaliating against them by raising the rent is against the law.
 Retaliation includes increasing rent before or during lease renewals, withholding services, or evicting within six months of the tenant raising concerns to the property owner.

 For both fixed-term and periodic leases, landlords should give their tenants a 30-day notice if they do not plan to renew the lease.
+The notice period for ending a week-to-week rental agreement is 10 days.

 Our final thoughts